gtim/svelte-chess/README.md

     <Chess />

-Example accessing the API for undo/restart buttons:
+Accessing the board API for undo/restart buttons:

     <script>
         import {Chess} from 'svelte-chess';